-The AGM on May 18, 2021 resolved on the following principles for remuneration to senior executives of Moberg Pharma: "Senior executives" refer to the CEO, Deputy CEO & Senior Vice President R&D, Senior Director Regulatory Affairs, Vice President Finance and Chief Medical Officer.
-The remuneration principles also apply to Board members to the extent they receive remuneration outside the scope of their Board assignment.
-The guidelines are applicable to remuneration agreed, and amendments to remuneration already agreed after adoption of the guidelines by the Annual General Meeting 2021.
+The AGM on May 16, 2022 resolved on the following principles for remuneration to senior executives of Moberg Pharma: "Senior executives" refer to the CEO, Vice President Pharmaceutical Innovation & Development, Senior Director Regulatory Affairs, Vice President Finance, Head of Supply and Chief Medical Officer.
+The remuneration principles also apply to Board members to the extent they receive remuneration out- side the scope of their Board assignment.
+The guidelines are applicable to remuneration agreed, and amendments to remuneration already agreed after adoption of the guidelines by the Annual General Meeting 2022.
 These guidelines do not apply to any remuneration that is decided on or approved by the general meeting.